-Add a tablespoon of grated ginger (or to taste) to hot water and allow to steep for about at least 4-9 minutes.
+Add a tablespoon of grated ginger (or to taste) to hot water and allow it to steep for about at least 4-9 minutes.
 Add stevia or your preferred sugar-free sweetener, and lemon juice.
-Stir it well and enjoy!
+Stir it well and enjoy it!

 Apple Cider Vinegar Elixir